What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Too many small demands asking for attention.

-Even simple tasks can start to feel heavier than they look.
+Even simple things can start to feel heavier than they should.

 If this has felt hard to explain, you are not alone.